transistormuncher/flex/README.md

 ## Imbalance

-The electricity grid function properly when the production and consumption are balanced at all times and there are financial incentives for that.
+The electricity grid functions properly only when the production and consumption are balanced at all times and there are financial incentives to achieve that.

-If our forecasted production is different from the measured production, we have an imbalance volume and for that we have to pay a penalty.
+If our forecasted production is different from the measured production (higher or lower), we have an imbalance volume and for that we have to pay a penalty.\
 The imbalance penalty is provided as a csv file and the unit is euro per megawatt-hour.
 We can then compute the imbalance cost for each asset in our portfolio.

 ## The challenge